Etosha National Park

 Etosha Pan is best done on a flying safari or self-drive basis

 Known for its endemic black faced impala.
-Also its elephants, belonging to a group resident in north-western Namibia and southern Angola.
-They’re the tallest in Africa, measuring up to 4m at the shoulder but mineral deficiencies and their habit of digging for water results in short tusks.
+Also its elephants, belonging to a group resident in the country’s north-west and southern Angola.
+They’re the tallest on the continent, measuring up to 4m at the shoulder but mineral deficiencies and their habit of digging for water results in short tusks.

 The park is also one of the last wild sanctuaries of the endangered black rhino whose range extends beyond the western park boundary.
-Resident giraffe belong to a subspecies only found here and in north-western Namibia.
+Resident giraffe belong to a subspecies only found here and in the country’s north-western.

 Despite its massive size, only the southern edge of Etosha National Park is accessible to casual visitors.